Regularized and Smooth Double Core Tensor Factorization for Heterogeneous Data: Introduction

 Our proposed framework includes the topic of tensor compression and dictionary learning.
 Various methods, such as convex regularization \citep{tomioka2013convex,raskutti2019convex}, alternating minimization \citep{zhou2013tensor,hawe2013separable,qi2018multi,han2020optimal,liu2012tensor,tarzanagh2018fast}, and (adaptive) gradient methods \citep{han2020optimal,kolda2020stochastic,nazari2019dadam,nazari2020adaptive} were introduced and studied.
 In addition, tensor block models \citep{smilde2000multiway}, supervised tensor learning \citep{tao2005supervised,wu2013supervised,lock2018supervised}, multi-layer tensor factorization \citep{bi2018multilayer,tang2020individualized}, coupled matrix and tensor factorizations \citep{banerjee2007multi,yilmaz2011generalised,acar2011all} are important topics in tensor analysis and have attracted significant attention in recent years.
 Departing from the existing results, this paper, to the best of our knowledge, is the first to give a unified treatment for a broad range of smooth and heterogeneous tensor estimation problems with both statistical optimality and computational efficiency.

 This work is also related to a substantial body of literature on structured matrix factorization, wherein the goal is to estimate a low-rank matrix based on a limited number of observations.
-Specific examples on this topic include group-specific matrix factorization \citep{lock2013joint,bi2017group}, local matrix factorization \citep{lee2013local}, and smooth matrix decomposition \citep{dai2019smooth}. { Despite significant developments in smooth and heterogeneous low-rank matrix recovery, they can not be directly generalized to tensor estimation problems for a number of reasons.
-First, many basic matrix concepts or methods can not be directly generalized to high-order multiway arrays \citep{hillar2013most}.
-Generalization of matrix concepts (e.g., operator norm, singular values and kernels) are possible, but most often computationally NP-hard.
+Specific examples on this topic include group-specific matrix factorization \citep{lock2013joint,bi2017group}, local matrix factorization \citep{lee2013local}, and smooth matrix decomposition \citep{dai2019smooth}.
+Despite similarities of our consistency analysis to \cite{dai2019smooth}, their results cannot be directly generalized to tensor problems for many reasons.
+First, many basic matrix concepts or methods cannot be directly generalized to high-order ones \citep{hillar2013most}.
+Naive generalization of matrix concepts such as kernels, operator norm, and singular values are possible, but most often computationally NP-hard.
 Second, tensors have more complicated algebraic structure than matrices.
-As what we will illustrate later, one has to simultaneously handle all factors matrices and the core tensor with distinct dimensions in the theoretical error analysis.
-To this end, we develop new technical tools on tensor algebra and Kronecker smoothing functions; see Definition~\ref{def:kronsim}.
-Additional technical issues related to generalized tensor estimation are addressed in Section \ref{sec:consist}. }
+As what we will illustrate later, one has to simultaneously handle all factors matrices and the core tensors with distinct dimensions in the consistency and global convergence analyses.
+To this end, we develop new technical tools for tensor algebra and Kronecker smoothing functions; see, e.g., Definition~\ref{def:kronsim}.
+Additional technical issues related to generalized tensor estimation and the connections of our consistency bounds with prior results in the literature are addressed in Section~\ref{sec:consist}.

 The remainder of the paper is organized as follows: the DCOT formulation is presented in Section~\ref{DCOT:formulation} together with illustrative motivating examples.
-The linearized ADMM algorithm and its convergence properties are presented in Section~\ref{sec:optimization}, while the numerical performance of the DCOT model together with applications are discussed in Section~\ref{sec:result}.
+The linearized ADMM algorithm and its convergence properties are presented in Section~\ref{sec:optimization}.
+The numerical performance of the DCOT model together with applications are discussed in Section~\ref{sec:result}.
+Section~\ref{sec:conc} concludes the paper.
 Proofs and other technical results are delegated to the Appendix.

-\textbf{Notation.} Relevant mathematical concepts, including basic algebra and operations related to tensors are provided in the Appendix; see Table~\ref{table_notation2}.
+\textbf{Notation.} Any notation is defined when it is used, but for reference the reader may also find it summarized in Table~\ref{table_notation2}.